hamidb80/chem-balancer/README.md

 ```

 * pros:
-  - it's very fast (unlike for a 9 parts equaiton it finds the coefficients before you even notice)
+  - it's very fast (unlike the first approach, for a 9 parts equaiton it finds the coefficients before you even notice)
   - it solves the equations for high coefficients number

 * cons: